 (b) The Commission shall determine whether any new technology or service proposed in a petition or application is in the public interest within one year after such petition or application is filed.
 If the Commission initiates its own proceeding for a new technology or service, such proceeding shall be completed within 12 months after it is initiated.

+Favorable consideration of this Declaratory Ruling Request will demonstrate the Commission is a willing to move quickly on new service proposals above 95 GHz and consider them on their merits in a timely way.

-ghe Commission .
-Commissioner Pai has stated“The Commission should make the deployment of new technologies and new services a priority, resolving any concerns about them within a year.”
+Consistent with this position, Commissioner Pai has stated:

+“The Commission should make the deployment of new technologies and new services a priority, resolving any concerns about them within a year.”

+In his address at Carnegie-Melon University, Commission Pai also pointed out the underlying problem of “regulatory uncertainty” in communications technology

+“After all, just think about how uncertainty affects you in your life.
+If you were looking for land on which to build a new house, for example, would you purchase a plot if the zoning board refused to tell you whether you could build the house?
+Probably not.
+As someone put it to me recently, “Regulatory uncertainty is business uncertainty.”
+And when businesses are uncertain, they, like you or I, are hesitant to invest.
+It’s therefore no surprise that billions of dollars of capital are staying on the sidelines in the communications industry.”

-he only other statement from a commissioner on the issue of 7 is from Commissioner Ness in 1999 where she said,
+Apparently, the only other statement available from a commissioner on the issue of Section 7 is from Commissioner Ness in 1999 where she said,

-“Section 7 of the Communications Act of 1996 sets the development of new
+“Section 7 of the Communications Act of 1996(sic) sets the development of new

 technologies as national policy.
 And, as stewards of the spectrum, the